zilishen/documentation/content/nginx/admin-guide/high-availability/configuration-sharing.md

 ---
-title: Synchronizing NGINX Configuration in a Cluster
 description: Sychronize configuration across a cluster of NGINX Plus instances.
 Though designed for high-availability deployments, the solution works for any cluster.
+docs: DOCS-404
+doctypes:
+- task
+title: Synchronizing NGINX Configuration in a Cluster
+toc: true
 weight: 300
-doctypes: ["task"]
-toc: true
-docs: "DOCS-404"
 ---

 <span id="overview"></span>